What is Materialize?

-When you query one of your views, Materialize can simply return the dataflow’s result set from memory, which should always be faster than computing the answer from scratch.
+When you query one of your views, Materialize can simply return the dataflow’s result set, which should always be faster than computing the answer from scratch.

 Materialize vs. other methodologies

-Batch processing relies on perform large, expensive computations infrequently.
+Batch processing relies on performing large, expensive computations infrequently.
 This means that you can never achieve real-time results, and it often does not build upon its prior computations.

 In contrast, Materialize continually updates queries as data comes in, which means it performs small, efficient computations constantly.
 This enables real-time results and builds upon all of your prior computations.